 It may be helpful to research a method that works best for you.
-Once you have learned how to meditate, you can practice it anywhere and at any time.
-You may find it difficult to stick with a regular meditation practice when dealing with chronic pain.
+Once you have learned to meditate, you can practice it anywhere and anytime.
+You may find it challenging to practice regular meditation when dealing with chronic pain.
 However, even brief periods of mindfulness can be beneficial.
 If you can’t commit to daily meditation, try practicing mindfulness for a few minutes each day or whenever you are experiencing pain.

 Coping with Emotional Health

 It can be challenging to deal with emotions when they constantly flow and change.
 However, mindfulness meditation can help us to cope with this emotional flow by teaching us to focus on the present moment and become more aware of our thoughts and feelings.